threelittlemonkeys/rnn-encoder-decoder-pytorch/README.md

 # RNN Encoder-Decoder in PyTorch

-A minimal PyTorch implementation of RNN Encoder-Decoder for sequence to sequence learning.
+A PyTorch implementation of RNN Encoder-Decoder for sequence to sequence learning.

 Supported features:
 - Mini-batch training with CUDA